-Member – Human Resources Committee (to November 2016)
+Member - Human Resources Committee (up to November 2017)

-Mrs West has more than 35 years’ finance experience with Australian and international listed and private companies, government agencies and community organisations.
+Jan has more than 35 years’ finance experience with Australian and internationally listed and private companies, government agencies and community organisations.
 She was an audit partner of Deloitte Touche Tohmatsu and retired from the practice in December 2011.
-Mrs West is a Fellow of Chartered Accountants Australia and New Zealand, a Graduate Member of the Institute of Company Directors and holds a Bachelor of Commerce degree from the University of Melbourne.
-Mrs West was awarded a Centenary Medal in 2001 and appointed a Member of the Order of Australia in 2007.
-Mrs West is a Non-Executive Director of Australia Post, the Australian Red Cross, Neurosciences Victoria Ltd. and Melbourne Forum Ltd. She is also an independent member of the Audit and Risk Management Committee of the Victorian Department of Treasury and Finance.
+Jan is a Fellow of Chartered Accountants Australia and New Zealand and a graduate of the Institute of Company Directors.
+Jan was awarded a Centenary Medal in 2001 and appointed a Member of the Order of Australia in 2007.
+Jan is a Non-Executive Director of Australia Post, the Australian Red Cross, Neurosciences Victoria Ltd and Melbourne Forum Ltd. She is also an independent member of the Audit and Risk Management Committee of the Victorian Department of Treasury and Finance.

 Appointed November 2014